Neurs12/Neurs12/README.md

 I am a self-taught full-stack software engineer with 7 years of programming experience who thoroughly enjoys crafting user interfaces and server-side components through coding, with utilizing a diverse range of frameworks and programming languages in mind.

-`In short: Funni guy who make apps and stuff`
+`In short: Funni guy who make apps and stuff from passion, with passion.`

 - 🔭 I'm currently working on:
   - Portfolio `Planned`